Mount Hood Community College

 - Working Conditions and Important Information

 Please note: We do not request or read letters of recommendation.
 Also, it is not necessary to upload a large number of documents with your materials.
-We are looking for the required documents.
+We are looking for the required documents and perhaps one or two additional documents of your choosing (optional).
 Faculty applications require a current resume, cover letter and official transcripts (copies are fine for application purposes) and/or any required certificates or licenses.

 Please note: this is initially a self-screening system.
 We recognize that our application process can be lengthy, so before you begin, please read all of the stated requirements to determine if you meet them.
 Applicants must meet all of the stated minimum qualifications and additional requirements to be considered for this position.
 Based on your responses to the qualifying questions, the system may automatically screen you out from further consideration.